 Where a medicine is intended to be prescribed repeatedly, the prescription form will have a tear-off slip listing the items intended for repeat use.
 You can obtain repeat prescriptions in the following ways:

-Online via the link at the top of this website.
+Online if you have online access please click the link at the top of this website.
 Easiest and fastest way to request - and also see when it has been accepted.

 By returning the tear-off slip to the surgery.